zenml-io/zenml/docs/book/advanced-guide/practical/secrets-management.md

 ```

 The CLI also includes commands that can be used to list, update and delete
 secrets.
-A full guide on using the CLI to register, access, update and delete
+A full guide on using the CLI to create, access, update and delete
 secrets is available [here](https://apidocs.zenml.io/latest/cli/#zenml.cli--using-secrets).

-### How to register a secret with the ZenML Client API
+### How to create a secret with the ZenML Client API

-The ZenML client API offers a programmatic interface to register, e.g.:
+The ZenML client API offers a programmatic interface to create, e.g.:

 ```python
 from zenml.client import Client